What to do with a slow Umbraco CMS website?

 - Make ajax call asynchronous and cacheable

-- Parsing html takes time, so reduce number of DOM elements
+- Parsing HTML takes time, so reduce the number of DOM elements

 - Eliminate render blocking CSS & JS code